 To make decisions based on incomplete information quickly, our subconscious brains use beliefs, mental models, biases and assumptions often unbeknown to us.

-This topic has a lot of depth, but the key takeout is that we naturally and blindly jump to conclusions all the time: conclusions that are unique to each individual.
+This topic has a, but the key takeout is that we naturally and blindly jump to conclusions all the time: conclusions that are unique to each individual.
 It's easy to put ourselves at the centre of everything because that is how our brains process sight and sound.
 "I see my environment.
 I have valuable experience.
 I know what is best."